jhumelsine/jhumelsine.github.io/_posts/2023-09-07-essential-design-patterns.md

 # Summary

-Most of these patterns demonstrate Program to an interface, not an implementation (REFERENCE) in that most of them have an interface or abstract base class at the top of their diagrams.
+Most of these patterns demonstrate [Program to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) in that most of them have an interface or abstract base class at the top of their diagrams.

 Many of these patterns work well together.
-I think this is demonstrated best with Hexagonal Architecture (REFERENCE).
+I think this is demonstrated best with [Hexagonal Architecture](https://www.youtube.com/watch?v=aayl6FysZ_U).